inagib21/inagib21/README.md

-- 👋 Hi, I’m Nagib Gonzalez, a# Welcome to my GitHub profile!
+- 👋 Hi, I’m Nagib Gonzalez!
+Welcome to my GitHub profile!

 I'm a data scientist with experience in various domains such as real estate, marketing, and social media sentiment analysis.
 Below are some of my top projects that showcase my skills.